MadPonyInteractive/CurveShapes/docs/v.3.0/7-panel-mods.md

 ---

 # Panel: Curve Shape Modifiers
-This panel is where you can define the modifiers that will be applied to the mesh object.
+This panel is where you can define the modifiers that will be applied to the mesh object controlled by the curve splines.

 These modifiers will be applied in the order they are listed in the panel.
 They come with the most appropriate properties for our extension.